devmodi154/devmodi154/README.md

 :heart: Programming | :black_heart: Cricket | :blue_heart: Movies

-I am a Backend Engineer at Grab and pursuing Computer Science Engineering as a Senior at Manipal University Jaipur.
+I am a Software Engineer at Grab and pursuing Computer Science Engineering as a Senior at Manipal University Jaipur.
 I like learning about softwares and developing 'em to solve problems.

 - Working on Problem Solving skills and learning React by building a Burger Ordering web app.
 - Learning Full Stack Web development | App Development | Data Science